San7o/haplolang/README.md

 # Haplolang

-Haplolang an s-expression based, imperative programming language implemented in C, greatly inspired by Lisp.
+Haplolang an s-expression based, imperative, interpreted programming language implemented in C, greatly inspired by Lisp.
 The term "Haplo" is a Greek word meaning simple, which describes my philosophy in implementing the language.

 This is a [recreational programming](https://giovanni-diary.netlify.app/programming/notes/recreational-programming) project.